vmware-archive/atlassian-k8s/README.md

-# Atlassian Bamboo and Bitbucket images
+# Atlassian Bamboo and Bitbucket images for GKE clusters

 Atlassian is an enterprise software company that develops products are widely used by enterprise customers Atlassian products cover a  wide range of products, but here we're gonna work with: